kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/09-our-features/03-no-fast-forward.md

 ![no dedicated commit for the merge](https://i.imgur.com/Gx6YdeM.png)

-* When we merged that branch back into master because we didn't include the `--no-ff` option, Git simply fast forwarded the master's branch history to point towards the last commit from the top-ten-list branch
+* When we merged that branch back into master branch
+* Because we didn't include the `--no-ff` option
+    - Git simply `fast forwarded` the master's branch history
+    - To point towards the last commit from the top-ten-list branch

-* There is no right or wrong way to merge a branch
+## There is no right or wrong way to merge a branch
 * You should be aware of the differences
 * Certain teams have certain preferences
 * Click on your dedicated commit for the merge (on Github)
-* This will show us the DIFF (what changed) in which files when we performed the merge
+* This will show us the `Diff` (what changed) in which files when we performed the merge
     - We only merged in one commit in this case
     - But if was a larger feature with dozens of commits and it took us a week to complete
     - Most team members won't want to dig through ten separate commits to see what changed